MapsHD/benchmark-LIO-SAM-to-hdmapping/README.md

 This small toolset allows to integrate SLAM solution provided by [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM/) with [HDMapping](https://github.com/MapsHD/HDMapping).
 This repository contains ROS 1 workspace that :
-  - submodule to tested revision of LeGO-LOAM
+  - submodule to tested revision of LIO-SAM
   - a converter that listens to topics advertised from odometry node and save data in format compatible with HDMapping.